Types of foster care

 There are many types of foster care.
 The application process is the same for all types.

 You foster children who cannot go back to their birth family but do not want to be adopted.
 Usually, you’ll be their foster parent until they’re an adult.

 You look after children for a few weeks or months while plans are made for their future.

 You care for a child who you know or is part of your family - for example, your grandchild.
 Contact your council for information about becoming a ‘family and friends’ or ‘kinship’ carer.

-You give a child somewhere safe to stay for a few nights or weeks.
+You give a child somewhere safe to stay for a few nights.
 This is usually unplanned and you could get less than 24 hours’ notice.

 Respite and short breaks

 You care for children who have disabilities, special educational needs or behavioural issues while their parents or usual foster carers take a break.

 You take care of young people who’ve been remanded by a court.
 You’ll usually need specialist training to be this type of foster parent.

 You foster babies or young children who you may go on to adopt.
 If you’re fostering for adoption you’ll be entitled to adoption pay and leave from when the child comes to live with you.